yandex-ui/stylobate-islands/_includes/setup.md

         {% assign lang_prefix = "en/" %}
     {% endif %}

-Looking if the page have a translation
+Looking if the page has a translation

     {% if lang == 'en' %}
         {% capture expected_translation_id %}{{ page.id | replace:'/en/','/' }}{% endcapture %}